-What is Duplex printing?
-It’s one of those phrases within the printing industry that often confuses people, and rightfully so since it is certainly not self-explanatory.
-So if you have ever wanted to know what duplex printing is, in the most basic terms it means that you can print on both sides of the paper with your printer either automatically or manually by turning the paper over after the first side has printed.
+Duplex printing means that you can print on both sides of the paper with your printer either automatically or manually by turning the paper over after the first side has printed.
+To duplex print, your model will need to have the functionality built-in.

 Auto Duplex Printing or Manual Duplex Printing?

 Depending on your printer you may have the options for either auto duplex printing or manual duplex printing.
-As you can imagine, the automatic version is much simpler to use and doesn’t require any additional effort once set up, whereas manual duplex printing does require a bit of additional work although can be worthwhile for the cost savings.
+As you can imagine, the automatic version is much simpler to use and doesn’t require any additional effort once set up, whereas manual duplex printing does require a bit of extra work by turning the page over yourself, although can be worthwhile for the cost savings.

 Automatic Duplex Printing